milchada/Boo2-Eridanus-paper/README.md

 This repo reproduced measurements of dynamical mass in two systems in the local group, Bootes 2 and Eridanus.
+The distance to each object is measured using the colour-magnitude diagram, fit with isochrones from Bruzual and Charlot (2003).
-The mass measurements use spectra from the Keck and CFHT telescopes, assume virial equlibrium, and then use MCMC parameter estimation.
+Then, the mass is measured using spectra from the Keck and CFHT telescopes, assuming virial equlibrium, and using MCMC parameter estimation (Forman-Mackey+ 2012).